Memphis police: Arrest made in jogger's disappearance

 “This remains to be an active and ongoing investigation,” police said via Twitter.

-Authorities say Fletcher, 34, was forced into a vehicle while she was jogging near the University of Memphis campus.
-She was jogging when a man approached her and forced her into a dark-colored GMC Terrain after a brief struggle.
+Authorities say Fletcher, 34, was forced into a vehicle while she was jogging near the University of Memphis campus around 4 a.m.
+She was jogging when a man approached her and forced her into a dark-colored GMC Terrain vehicle after a brief struggle.
 Fletcher was reported missing when she did not return home.

+Police located surveillance video of the abduction.
+Abston was arrested after police matched a pair of sandals found near the scene to him using DNA testing, according to a Memphis police arrest affidavit.
+Police also linked the vehicle to a person living at a residence where Abston was staying.
+At around 10:45 a.m.
+Saturday, a U.S. Marshals task force went to the address and saw the vehicle and Abston standing in the doorway.
+He attempted to flee but was captured, according to the affidavit.

+A witness told police that a few hours after the Friday abduction at a different home, they saw Abston “cleaning the interior of the GMC Terrain with floor cleaner” and he was “behaving oddly.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.